-State Center Community College District ("SCCCD") provides post-employment benefits other than pensions ("OPEB") to employees who meet certain criteria.
-As a result of offering such benefits, SCCCD is required to report the value of such benefits and the associated costs according to the accounting requirements of Governmental Accounting Standards Board Statement No. 45, Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions ("GASB 45").
+State Center Community College District ("District") provides post-employment benefits other than pensions ("OPEB") to employees who meet certain criteria.
+As a result of offering such benefits, the District is required to report the value of such benefits and the associated costs according to the accounting requirements of Governmental Accounting Standards Board Statement No. 45, Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions ("GASB 45").

-SCCCD provides medical, dental and vision benefits to eligible retirees and their covered eligible dependents (Board Members may also be eligible for post-employment life insurance benefits).
-SCCCD pays a portion of the cost for eligible retirees, spouses and dependents.
-All active employees who retire directly from SCCCD and meet the eligibility criteria may participate.
+The District provides medical, dental, and vision benefits to eligible retirees and their covered eligible dependents (Board Members may also be eligible for post-employment life insurance benefits).
+The District pays a portion of the cost for eligible retirees, spouses, and dependents.
+All active employees who retire directly from the District and meet the eligibility criteria may participate.

-The summary below identifies the value of benefits at July 1, 2012 and costs for the 2012-2013 Fiscal Year according to the accounting requirements of GASB 45, and summarizes the actuarial valuation results by SCCCD's active and retired employee groups.
+The summary below identifies the value of benefits at July 1, 2014 and costs for the 2014-2015 Fiscal Year according to the accounting requirements of GASB 45, and summarizes the actuarial valuation results by the District's active and retired employee groups.